-Secret groups contain collections of environment variables or build arguments that will be inherited by services and jobs.
+Secret groups contain collections of runtime variables or build arguments that will be inherited by services and jobs.

-To create or modify a group of secrets, open the secrets section from the project menu.
+To create or modify a group of secrets, open the secrets page from the project menu.

 Enter the secrets as key value pairs, in JSON format, or import from a

 After creating or editing a secret group you can click restart dependents to redeploy all services and jobs that inherit the secrets with the new values.

 You can restrict these secrets to specific services or jobs within your project from the group settings page of a secret group.